-Name, Jurisdiction of Residence and Position Principal Occupation or employment and, if not a previously elected Director, occupation during the past 5 years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Mark E. Jones III (4) Houston, Texas Executive Chairman & Director Executive Chairman and Director of the Company Since May 21, 2010 9,771,346 Nicholas Appleyard Scottsdale Arizona President, CEO & Director President and CEO and Director of the Company Since December 10, 2015 1,900,000 Leendert G. Krol (3)(5) Denver, Colorado Director Geologist, independent businessman and consultant; Since May 21, 2010 618,666 Brian C. Irwin (3) (4) (5) Parksville, British Columbia Corporate Secretary & Director Retired Barrister & Solicitor; Since May 21, 2010 325,333 Carlos Vilhena (2) Brasilia, Brasil Director Partner, Pinheiro Neto Advogados, Attorneys Since June 23, 2011 100,000 Quinton Hennigh Longmont, Colorado Director President, Chairman and Director of Novo Resources Corp Since February 12, 2015 35,000
+Name, Jurisdiction of Residence and Position Principal Occupation or employment and, if not a previously elected Director, occupation during the past 5 years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Mark E. Jones III (4) Houston, Texas Chairman & Director Director of the Company Retired former Executive Chairman of the Company Executive Chairman of the Company from December 2015 to June 2019 Director of the Company since May 21, 2010 8,892,346 Nicholas Appleyard (4) (5) Scottsdale Arizona President, CEO & Director President and CEO and Director of the Company Since December 10, 2015 1,940,000 Leendert G. Krol (3)(5) Denver, Colorado Director Geologist, independent businessman and consultant; Since May 21, 2010 618,666 Brian C. Irwin (3) (4) (5) Nanaimo, British Columbia Corporate Secretary & Director Retired Barrister & Solicitor; Since May 21, 2010 325,333 Carlos Vilhena (2) (5) Brasilia, Brasil Director Partner, Pinheiro Neto Advogados, Attorneys Since June 23, 2011 100,000 Quinton Hennigh (3) (2) Longmont, Colorado Director President, Chairman and Director of Novo Resources Corp.
+Since February 12, 2015 35,000

-- (1) Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at October 22, 2018, based upon information furnished to the Company by individual Directors.
+- (1) Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at October 3, 2019, based upon information furnished to the Company by individual Directors.
 Unless otherwise indicated, such shares are held directly.

 - (2) Member of the Compensation Committee.

 - (3) Member of the Audit Committee.

 - (4) Member of the Communication Committee

 - (5) Member of the Governance and Nominating Committee